awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 To use triggers when binary logging is enabled requires the SUPER privilege, which is restricted for RDS for MySQL and RDS for MariaDB DB instances\.
 You can create triggers when binary logging is enabled without the SUPER privilege by setting the `log_bin_trust_function_creators` parameter to true\.
 To set the `log_bin_trust_function_creators` to true, create a new DB parameter group or modify an existing DB parameter group\.

-To create a new DB parameter group that allows you to create triggers in your RDS for MySQL or RDS for MariaDB DB instance with binary logging enabled, use the following CLI commands\.
+You can create a new DB parameter group so you can create triggers in your RDS for MySQL or RDS for MariaDB DB instance with binary logging enabled\.
+To do so, use the following CLI commands\.
 To modify an existing parameter group, start with step 2\.

 **To create a new parameter group to allow triggers with binary logging enabled using the CLI**